preethamd98/Dictionary-Based-Code-Compression/README.md

 # Dictionary-Based-Code-Compression
-This Project is Part of the Course Embedded Systems CDA-5636 at University of Florida
+This Project is part of the Course Embedded Systems(CDA-5636) at University of Florida